- PhD, New York University, USA, Political Science, 2002

 Recent professional training

-- Australian Civilian Corps foundation training (AusAID, 2013)
+- Australian Civilian Corps foundation training (Australia Aid)

-- Integrated Risk and Compliance Management: Advanced Training (SAI Global, 2011)
+- Integrated Risk and Compliance Management: Advanced Training (SAI Global)

-- Performance Audit Training (Australian Council of Auditors General, 2010)
+- Performance Audit Training (Australian Council of Auditors General)

 Recent Consultancies and Employment

 May 2016-Jan 2017: Preventing Corruption in Community Mineral Beneficiation Schemes, U4 Anti-Corruption Research Institute, Norway.
-This consultancy involved researching the causes and patterns of corruption in community development projects and CSR programmes funded by mineral revenues.
-It makes 10 policy recommendations for mining companies, NGOs, donors, and anti-corruption practitioners on preventing corruption.
+This consultancy involved researching the causes and patterns of corruption in community development projects and CSR programmes funded by mineral revenues, and makes 10 policy recommendations.

 Dec 2015-Jan 2017: Anti-Corruption Specialist: Independent Commission Against Corruption, Sydney, Australia.
 I revised the ICAC’s ‘new generation’ of corruption prevention advice into a format suitable for users accessing it via the internet, including advising on pilot-testing.